angular-vs-vue

 Angular necessitates a good understanding of Object-Oriented-Programming along with fluency in TypeScript.

-For most developers, Vue has an easier syntax.
+For most developers, Vue has an easier syntax for building reactive user interfaces.
 It was designed to be a light-weight framework for prototyping and quick deployment.
 So, unless you are making a heavier web application with several features, functionalities, and analytics, Vue would be easier to use.

 When you start scaling your project, you will find that several elements and features are not already available in your framework.
 In such instances, how easily does your framework integrate with third-party libraries and elements?